The Driver's Crucial Question: "Are These Electronic Brakes More Reliable Than Traditional Ones?"

 The transition from traditional hydraulic systems to modern electronic braking systems, like Sensify, introduces significant advantages in terms of reliability and safety thanks to specific design features.

 Finally, the integration with IBS/IBC (Integrated Brake Control) consolidates functions that were previously managed by separate modules (servo assistance, ABS, and stability control) into a single compact unit.
-This unification not only optimizes space and weight but significantly reduces the number of separate components and their connections, thus decreasing potential failure points and improving the overall integrity of the system.
+This unification not only optimizes space and weight but also significantly reduces the number of separate components and their connections, thereby decreasing potential failure points and improving the overall integrity of the system.